mongodb-developer/jumpstart-series/README.md

 This repository is part of the MongoDB [Jumpstart](https://www.youtube.com/playlist?list=PL4RCxklHWZ9v2lcat4oEVGQhZg6r4IQGV) series on YouTube.
 Each branch corresponds to an episode.

+## Compass Branch

+In the corresponding video for this branch, we used MongoDB Compass to import products into our database using a `.json` file.

+You can use the `products.json` file in this branch to import the same products into your database.

 ## Episodes

 - Episode 1